5 Fast Facts About Atlantic Salmon Extinction and Salmon Farming

 Wild salmon are, in significant and consequential ways, irreplaceable.

-Ocean-farmed salmon creates food insecurity.
+Ocean-farmed salmon creates global food scarcity and insecurity.

 And yet there is no net gain of protein: It takes more than one kilogram (2.2 pounds) of wild-caught fish to produce one kilogram of ocean-farmed salmon.
 In other words, the salmon farming industry kills tons (and tons) of smaller fish to feed the fish it sells.